alexyingchen/accessguide/content/contentcreators.md

 -

 ### C12.
 Provide pronunciation for ambiguous words
-> My [screen reader](link to glossary) can't pronounce this word, so not sure what it actually says.
+> My screen reader can't pronounce this word, so not sure what it actually says.

-Provide a way to determine the specific pronunciation for ambiguous words, such as the phonetic spelling right after the word, the reading of the word by ruby element, or a link to a glossary.
+Provide a way to determine the specific pronunciation for ambiguous words, such as a phonetic spelling, a reading by ruby element, or a link to a glossary.

 **Disabilities**: cognitive
 **WCAG number + conformance**: 3.1.6 AAA

 -

 ### C13.
-Write descriptive headings and labels
+Write descriptive headings
 > When long articles don't have any section titles, it's impossible to find what I want.

-Use section headings to organize content and write headings and labels that describe the topic/purpose to help people navigate content.
+Use section headings to organize content.
+These headings should describe the topic/purpose to help people navigate.

 **Disabilities**: cognitive, visual
 **WCAG number + conformance**: 2.4.6 AA, 2.4.10 AAA